Ambulance workers in England to strike again in January

 Services in London, Yorkshire, the North West, North East and South West will take action over pay and staffing.

+Thousands of ambulance staff, including paramedics, call handlers and technicians, staged a strike in England and Wales on Wednesday, and are set to strike again on 28 December.

+Three unions - Unison, Unite and the GMB union - were involved in different parts of the country.

-Even before Wednesday's strike, a quarter of ambulances were delayed for more than an hour outside A&E.
+Even before Wednesday's strike, a quarter of ambulances were delayed for more than an hour outside A&E, according to the latest NHS England statistics.

+Unison general secretary Christina McAnea said no health workers wanted to go out on strike but holding talks was the only way the dispute would end.

+She said accusing NHS staff of making a conscious decision to inflict harm on the public by taking action this week "was not the health secretary's finest hour".